naureen-dev/kyc-service/README.md

 Troubleshooting

 If you encounter issues with the database connection, ensure that the PostgreSQL service is running and the credentials in the .env file are correct.
 You can also check the NestJS logs for error details.

-This should display cleanly in any Markdown viewer, such as GitHub, and be easy to follow for setting up and running the project.